Download Our Summer Menu Collection

 Practical Information

 The Via Ferrata de Cavaillon is accessible on foot, a 20-minute walk from the tourist office.
 According to Aixcentic, it is the only one in Europe that is so easy to reach.
-It is possible to utilize the Via Ferrata on your own.
-However, it is highly recommended that you hire a guide for your first visit.
+You can utilize the Via Ferrata on your own.
+However, hiring a guide for your first visit is highly recommended.
 The Tourism Office website has a list of qualified local guides.

 Via Ferrata Cavaillon